GBPUSD trades to new session lows

 Technical Analysis

-The GBPUSD is trading to a new session low after falling below the London morning session low at 1.2357.
-The price has reached 1.2347.
+The GBPUSD is trading to a new session low and in the process is looking to test the recent lows.

-Technically, the move to the downside today got started after the day's high stalled right at its 200 hour moving average (see green line in the chart above).
-The move to the downside took out swing support at 1.2385-88.
-The corrective low off of the London session low did reach up to 1.23926, but could not sustain momentum.
-The last two hourly bars have seen the price rotate lower with increasing momentum.

-The risk now for shorts is up at the 1.2385 – 88 area.
-It would be great for the sellers to keep the pressure on below the 1.2357 London morning low.
-That is close risk now.